pine64/website/content/documentation/ALPHA-One/Specifications.md

 ## Potential Improvement

-* Current 7bLLM throughput is around 3.5 tokens/second using docker form, potential improve upto 10 tokens/second  when operates LLM in native mode.
+* Current 7bLLM throughput is around 3.5 tokens/second using docker form, potential improve up to 10 tokens/second  when operates LLM in native mode.
 * Potential increase LLM capability from 7b to 15b with system software optimization
 * If ALPHA-One proven its potential, consider release ALPHA-Two which can host up to 30b LLM